Spring Garden Revival

 Seasonal Fertilization Calendar & Weather Timing for Pembroke’s Climate Zone 6b

-Pembroke’s USDA Zone 6b climate requires careful timing for fertilizer applications:
+Pembroke’s USDA Zone 6b climate requires careful timing of fertilizer applications:

-• Late Spring (late May–early June): Optional 0.5 lbs N if needed; many skip to prevent summer stress.
+• Late Spring (late May–early June): optional 0.5 lbs N if needed; many skip to avoid summer stress

 Water Quality Protection & Stormwater Management in Compliance with Pembroke’s MS4 Program